studian/RoboND-Map-My-World-Project-P4/README.md

 # Project Overview

-Welcome to the  `Where Am I?`  localization project!
+Welcome to the  `MAp My World?`  SLAM project!
 In this project, We will learn to utilize ROS AMCL package to accurately localize a mobile robot inside a map in the Gazebo simulation environments.

 -   Create a ROS package that launches a custom robot model in a custom Gazebo world

--   Utilize the ROS AMCL package and the Tele-Operation / Navigation Stack to localize the robot
+-   Utilize the ROS RTMAP package and the Tele-Operation / Navigation Stack to localize the robot

--   Explore, add, and tune specific parameters corresponding to each package to achieve the best possible localization results
+-   Explore, add, and tune specific parameters corresponding to each package to achieve the best possible slam map results

 ### Native Installation & Virtual Machine